Athlon007/BeefGrunio/README.md

 Collect carrots falling from the sky.
 Use arrows keys to move around and space to change the color of the character corresponding to the falling carrot.

-## Known issues

-- The game will crash, if you enter the credits, and then try to play the game

 ## Compiling from source code

 In order to compile the game from the source code, you need to get yourself the [Beef IDE](https://www.beeflang.org/) and open the project in it.